 - More information

-Queensland Health conducts telephone surveys to learn more about the health and wellbeing of Queensland adults and children.
+Queensland Health conducts Queensland preventive health telephone surveys (QPHS) to learn more about the health and wellbeing of Queensland adults and children.
 Each year 12,500 adults and the parents of 2,500 children aged 5 through 17 years participate.

-Information from the survey is used to understand factors that increase the risk of developing chronic health conditions.
+Information from the survey is used to understand modifiable risk factors that increase the likelihood of developing chronic health conditions.
 It is also used to inform strategies to improve the health of Queenslanders and to plan for future health needs.

 Surveys focus on key preventive health indicators such as obesity, adult smoking, physical activity, nutrition, sunburn and sun protection, and adult alcohol consumption.

-Information from the surveys is available from several sources.
-From 2015, the primary source is the Queensland survey analytic system (QSAS).
+The primary source for QPHS results is the Queensland survey analytic system (QSAS).

-- Adult survey sample size information (XLS 187 kB)
+- Adult survey sample size information (XLSX 162 kB)

-- Child survey sample size information (XLS 130 kB)
+- Child survey sample size information (XLSX 116 kB)

 Contact us for more information about any of the surveys.